 The following table provides the link between CEME's material aspects and the corresponding GRI Standards topics.
-The scope and any eventual limitation concerning the reporting boundary due to the unavailability of data and information on the external boundary are duly to ensure comparability over the years and the correct interpretation of information by the key stakeholders interested in CEME's performance assessment.
-Furthermore, and as far as the precautionary principle is concerned, a risk-opportunity approach for the management system is applied.
-The present Sustainability Progress Report is not subject to external assurance.
+The scope and any eventual limitation concerning the reporting boundary due to the unavailability of data and information on the external boundary are duly specified.
+In the coming years, CEME is committed to gradually extending the scope of data collection and reporting for each material topic.